-William’s brother Frederick had also moved to Louisiana about the same time, settling with other Maryland Catholics in Grand Coteau.
-Even after William’s death, there would have been occasional contact with his relatives back in Maryland, as a consequence of his sister’s 1832 will.
-In 1838, the “heirs of William Wills” are listed in the inventory of his brother Joseph Ignatius Wills.
+William’s brother Frederick had also moved to Louisiana about the same time, settling with other Maryland Catholics in Grand Coteau (about 70 miles west).
+But, since William died just a few years after going to Louisiana, and his wife soon remarried, there was probably limited further involvement with Wills relatives other than occasional correspondence with his relatives back in Maryland as a consequence of his sister’s 1832 will.
+In 1838, the “heirs of William Wills” are listed in the inventory of his brother Joseph Ignatius Wills (presumably in his role as executor of his father or sister’s estate).

 William’s wife Mary Thomas (1799-1846) was the daughter of John Calliham Thomas and Mary Holloway of South Carolina.
 She was considerably younger than William and, soon after William’s death, she married John Huston Brown with whom she had several more children.
 The Brown Bible, copied by Miss Grace Cook, Baton Rouge, La., includes the births of the two Wills children.